 - 1 lemon

 - 4 tablespoons extra virgin olive oil

 - Freshly ground black pepper

-- 200 g of fresh Tuscan pecorino cheese, cut into 2 thick slices
+- 300 g fresh Tuscan pecorino cheese, cut into 4 thick slices

-- fresh thyme, marjoram, tarragon or sorrel to serve
+- fresh herbs, marjoram, thyme, tarragon, mint or sorrel to serve

-- Grill the two slices of fresh pecorino cheese on each side for a few seconds on a very hot pan, then arrange them on a dish, drizzle with the citronette and sprinkle with some fresh herbs.
-Try a few leaves of fresh sorrel for a green cucumber like flavour.
+- Grill the fresh pecorino slices on both sides for a minute on a very hot non-stick pan, then arrange them on four serving plates along with a slice of toasted bread.
+Top with the spring vegetables, drizzle with the remaining citronette and sprinkle with your favourite fresh herbs.

 My favourite recipes with fava beans:

 - Fava beans with chorizo and pimentón, born after a short trip to Barcelona.